 In November 2019, the Bantayan Electric Cooperative (BANELCO) concluded a successful CSP by awarding a 15-year contract to supply 15 MW of the island's energy requirements to Isla Norte Energy Corporation (INEC), the joint-venture of Vivant Integrated Diesel Corporation (VIDC), a wholly owned subsidiary of Vivant Energy, and Gigawatt Power Inc. (GPI).
 In February 2020, INEC and BANELCO signed the PSA.
-Vivant owns 65% equity in INEC through wholly-owned subsidiaries, VIDC and Vivant Energy.
-The power plant is currently under construction and is expected to be operational within the second half of 2021.
+Vivant owns 65% equity in INEC through wholly-owned subsidiaries.
+Pending the approval of INEC's PSA application, the ERC issued a directive to BANELCO to "source out power from any supplier which it deems fit, to ensure the continuous and unhampered supply of power within its franchise area".
+Thus, in November 2021, INEC and BANELCO signed an Interim Power Supply Agreement.

 In February 2020, VHHI acquired a 45% equity stake in Faith Lived Out Visions 2 Ventures Holdings, Inc. (FLOWS), which owns the Puerto Princesa Water Reclamation and Learning Center Inc (PPWRLC) in partnership with the Puerto Princesa City Government.
 The acquisition resulted in VHHI ultimately owning 40% in PPWRLC.
-PPWRLC is currently constructing a wastewater treatment facility to help rehabilitate the Puerto Princesa Bay.
+PPWRLC constructed a wastewater treatment facility to help rehabilitate the Puerto Princesa Bay> The facility was inaugurated in March 2022.

-In November 27, 2020, Pampanga II Electric Cooperative Inc. (PELCO II) awarded a 15-Year Power Supply Agreement for the Supply of 15 MW Peaking Requirement through a Build-Own-Operate Scheme to the consortium of Vivant Energy and GPI This was a result of a CSP that was conducted by the Third-Party Bids and Awards Committee of PELCO II.
+In November 27, 2020, Pampanga II Electric Cooperative Inc. (PELCO II) awarded a 15-Year PSA for the Supply of 15 MW Peaking Requirement through a Build-Own-Operate Scheme to the consortium of Vivant Energy and GPI This was a result of a CSP that was conducted by the Third-Party Bids and Awards Committee of PELCO II.

 In December 2020, Vivant signed an agreement to issue Php 3bn in FRCN with tenors of 2 years and 5 years.
-The offering was fully subscribed by a consortium of local banks.
-Proceeds of the issue will be used to finance capital expenditures for existing assets and investments in power generation and/or water infrastructure projects and partly to refinance the existing 7-year FRCN that will mature in February 2021.
+The offering was fully subscribed by a consortium of local financial institutions.
+Proceeds of the issue will be used to finance capital expenditures for existing assets and investments in power generation and/or water infrastructure projects and partly to refinance the existing 7-year FRCN that matured in February 2021.